-3.3.
-Elastic Support Check:
+Elastic Support Check

-Once the machine flange and piping flanges tolerances have been checked, release the elastic supports by removing the locking pins, and make sure pipes remain in position (free to spring around the fixed position).
+Once the machine flange and piping flange tolerances have been checked, release the elastic supports by removing the locking pins, and make sure pipes remain in position (free to spring around the fixed position).

 While piping machine tightening activities are carried out, install dial gages on the machine legs in order to monitor any abrupt displacement and the alignment equipment too.

-Starting from one of the pipe to be connected, tighten the four tie rods (staggered tightening) between the machine flange and the relevant piping flange, until an intermediate torque is reached (70%-80% of the torque value indicated in the specification).
+Starting from one of the pipes to be connected, tighten the four tie rods (staggered tightening) between the machine flange and the relevant piping flange, until an intermediate torque is reached (70%-80% of the torque value indicated in the specification).

-Remark: All operations executed until now have to be performed with the machine fixed on the base-plate, in order to keep the required position according to the alignment specification.
+Remark: All operations executed until now have to be performed with the machine fixed on the base plate, in order to keep the required position according to the alignment specification.

-Intermediate Alignment Check:
+Intermediate Alignment Check

 – In case of small alignment variations, some adjustments are admitted only on the horizontal plane.
-If during the alignment correction some elastic responses (spring effect) are sensed by the dial gages, it will not be possible to proceed with the final tightening, and piping restoration will be necessary.
+If during the alignment correction, some elastic responses (spring effect) are sensed by the dial gages, it will not be possible to proceed with the final tightening, and piping restoration will be necessary.

-– In case of considerable alignment variations it will not be possible proceed with the final tightening, and piping restoration will be necessary.
+– In case of considerable alignment variations it will not be possible to proceed with the final tightening, and piping restoration will be necessary.

-Piping restoration operations shall consist in displacing pipes by acting on their supports, in order to eliminate a forced assembling with the machine (cause of misalignment).
-If this operation is be enough, cutting and welding of the piping will be necessary in order to correct its geometry.
+Piping restoration operations shall consist in displacing pipes by acting on their supports, in order to eliminate forced assembling with the machine (cause of misalignment).
+If this operation is enough, cutting and welding of the piping will be necessary in order to correct its geometry.

-Perform the same Pre-Tightening operations and checks, verify the Intermediate Alignment restoration for all remaining pipes to be connected, making sure the machine is always fixed on the skid during pre-tightening, and do release it before performing the alignment check.
+Perform the same Pre-Tightening operations and checks, verify the Intermediate Alignment restoration for all remaining pipes to be connected, make sure the machine is always fixed on the skid during pre-tightening, and do release it before performing the alignment check.

-After reaching the pre-tightened piping condition (70%-80%) and machine aligned condition, fix again the machine on the skid (by tightening the axial keys and the washers or Belleville washers).
+After reaching the pre-tightened piping condition (70%-80%) and machine-aligned condition, fix again the machine on the skid (by tightening the axial keys and the washers or Belleville washers).
 Proceed by tightening rods at the final torque values.

-With the aligned machine and all pipes tightened at the required torque values, proceed with the final arrangement by fixing machine and/to the skid, as follows:
+With the aligned machine and all pipes tightened at the required torque values, proceed with the final arrangement by fixing the machine and/to the skid, as follows:

-– Fix the axial keys, with the required fixing screws, and furthermore (if possible /if foreseen) with welding points.
+- – Fix the axial keys, with the required fixing screws, and furthermore (if possible /if foreseen) with welding points.

-– If calibrated washes are provided, make corrections in order to obtain the required clearance.
+- – If calibrated washes are provided, make corrections in order to obtain the required clearance.

-3.6.
 Final Alignment Check: